 The Methodist Materials page on Bridwell Library's website provides access to an array of primary and secondary sources on the background, rise, development, and present state of Methodism.
 A new resource is the latest edition of United Methodist Studies: Basic Bibliographies (6th edition).
 Additional Methodist Exhibitions may be accessed here.

-For assistance with Special Collections and Archives, contact Eric White (Curator) or Timothy Binkley (Archivist).
+For assistance with Special Collections and Archives, contact Katharine Chandler (Curator) or Timothy Binkley (Archivist).
 For reference assistance, please contact Jane Elder or David Schmersal.